 The 'One Simple Desire' Intimacy Game

 Speaking of simple desires.
 I wanted to share with you an intimacy game you can do with a partner, potential special someone and even in a group.
 I have had many a magical evening unfold with this game and it’s so worthy of being shared.
-This game came out of the genius of my sweetie Tobin Giblin and it’s called “One Simple Desire.”
+This game came out of the genius of Tobin Zivon and it’s called “One Simple Desire.”

 For many people knowing what you want, naming it and having the experience of your desire being fulfilled is far too rare of an experience.
 This fun, intimate and love generating game will help all participants experience the beauty of that seriously fulfilling cycle.

 So here’s the game: “One Simple Desire”:

 Get in a comfortable situation with at least one other person.
 Beds and living rooms are good options.
 Anywhere that feels relatively safe and supportive works well, it could even be on the grass in a park.

 Have one person tune in and get clear on “one simple desire.”
 Find something that would feel good and could be met by the other person (or persons) in that moment.
 Like a little head massage or some verbal appreciation.